Societe Generale and rugby: a long lasting partnership

 In this respect, the sponsorship focuses on three major areas: mounting campaigns to encourage people to play the sport, maintaining Societe Generale's visual presence on the field and during televised events and, finally, promoting values shared by the world of rugby and Societe Generale: team spirit, ethics, advance preparation, innovation, discipline and performance.

 Societe Generale has become a major international group but has remained a loyal partner with French rugby at all levels ranging from local rugby (featured at over 450 amateur clubs), professional teams and of course the national French team.

 Societe Generale has supported Rugby Sevens since 2001 and now that it has become an Olympic sport, the Group will be able to raise awareness of the sport with new audiences, including students.
-Through its subsidiaries, the group also supports rugby in other parts of the world from Luxembourg to China.

 Worldwide Partner of the Rugby World Cup